 Here’s how to pick the right face mask for your skin type:

 I’m going to break down these suggestions into four categories:

 Let’s start off with one of the most common skin types, combination skin!
 Combination skin is when you have a mix of dry and oily areas.
 Instead of applying a mask meant for oily skin everywhere when only your t-zone gets oily you can try multi-masking!

 Multi-masking is when you apply different masks on specific areas of your face, for example, I’d use a charcoal mud mask for my oily t-zone and moisturizing collagen mask for my under eyes.
 Allure wrote a great guide here.
-It doesn’t hurt to use moisturizing masks all over, but if you’re not oily everywhere it can wreak havoc to use a heavy duty clay mask where it’s not needed.
-You can also use a mask around another product like an undereye patch.
+If you don’t have oily skin everywhere it can wreak havoc to use a heavy-duty clay mask on dry patches.
+You can also use a mask around the edges of another product like undereye patches.

 What are the Best Face Masks for Acne Prone Skin?

-I used to have extremely blemish prone skin which is the main reason I got fascinated by the world of skincare so young.
+I had extremely blemish-prone skin in the past which is the main reason I got fascinated by the world of skincare so young.
 Face masks are a great addition to add to your skincare routine to help keep your skin under control!